- Causes of cystitis in pregnancy

 Cystitis is a common phenomenon in pregnancy for a variety of reasons.

-Sexual intercourse During pregnancy, sexual activity is healthy (unless otherwise indicated by your specialist).
+During pregnancy, sexual activity is healthy (unless otherwise indicated by your specialist).
 However, there is one downside to intercourse: it can lead to the development of episodes of cystitis.
 In fact, mechanical movements can transfer bacteria close to the vagina into the urethra.
-To prevent this from happening, it is essential to urinate both before and after sexual intercourse and to rinse the intimate area thoroughly.
+To prevent this from happening, it is essential to urinate both before and after sexual intercourse and to rinse the intimate area thoroughly. - Group B Streptococcus

 There are some risk factors that can increase the onset of cystitis during pregnancy which, if present, it is important to discuss with your gynecologist: